-- Understand colour theory: You should never use harsh abrasive colours in your illustrations because nothing would stand out.
-As an illustrator, colours are very important.
-You should know the difference between rasters and vectors, CMYK and RGB and so on.
-This Skillshare color theory class helped me a lot.
+- Understand color theory: You should never use harsh abrasive colors in your illustrations because nothing would stand out.
+As an illustrator, colors are very important.
+You should know the difference between rasters and vectors, CMYK and RGB, and so on.
+This Domestika color theory class helped me a lot.

 What are some good Illustration styles?

 When I started making comic characters, they were just an idea that I was experimenting with.
 Eventually, I wanted my figures to have human-like proportions, but still retain those animated large heads, so my style evolved slowly.